By some accounts, about 54 million Americans have osteoporosis, or low bone density, which can lead to bone fractures.

 - Your height-to-weight ratio can help determine how frail you are or whether you are too overweight.

-- Previous fracture.
+- Do you have a previous fracture?
 Your FRAX score will be higher if you’ve had a fracture that occurred without known trauma or if you’ve broken a bone caused by trauma that would not usually cause a fracture in a healthy person.

-- A Parent with a fractured hip.
+- Or has a parent ever fractured his or her hip?
 If your mother or father had a hip fracture, your risk is higher.

-- Current smoking.
+- Do you smoke?
 Smoking is a controllable risk factor for osteoporosis and weaker bones.

-- Taking steroid medications.
+- Are you taking steroid medications?
 Whether used to treat allergies, autoimmune conditions, and other health problems, they can also interfere with the formation of new bone tissue and with your absorption of calcium.

-- Having rheumatoid arthritis.
+- Do you have rheumatoid arthritis?
 This autoimmune condition is associated with a higher risk of osteoporosis.

-- Having conditions that can cause secondary osteoporosis.
+- Any conditions that can cause secondary osteoporosis?
 This includes conditions such as type 1 and type 2 diabetes, hyperthyroidism, chronic liver disease, premature menopause (prior to age 45), and several other conditions.

-- Having three or more alcoholic drinks of any kind per day.
+- Do you drink three or more alcoholic drinks of any kind per day?
 Excessive alcohol consumption raises the risk of osteoporosis.

-- Your Bone mineral density (BMD).
+- What is your bone mineral density (BMD)?
 On the questionnaire, if entering your BMD, you must select the brand of the scanner used to measure your bone density, or you can enter your T-score.